slogan621/tscharts/consent/README.md

 {"id":141}
 ```

-**Delete a Consent Information**
+**Delete a Consent Resource**
 ----
-  Delete a consent information.
+  Delete a consent resource.
 Use is not recommended except for unit test applications.

 * **URL**